Jabb0/FastFlow3D/README.md

 # Contributors
 This repository is created by [Aron](https://github.com/arndz), [Carlos](https://github.com/cmaranes) and [Felix](https://github.com/Jabb0).

+## Bugs / Improvements
+If you encounter any bugs or you want to suggest any improvements feel free to create a pull request/issue.

 # Usage
 This repository contains different parts: Preprocessing, training and visualization.